21 Sales Closing Techniques to Seal the Deal

 10. Giving something just because

-It doesn’t matter whether you’re a B2B or B2C customer — the consumer in you will always light up for a freebie.
+It doesn’t matter whether you’re a B2B or B2C customer - the consumer in you will always light up for a freebie.
 So use this to your advantage to get leads to close.
 One way to use this to your advantage is to offer something for nothing.
 For instance, throwing in a tool, service, or product at no additional cost.
+You can also include a premium support package as part of a limited-time promotional deal to encourage immediate decision-making.

 You can say something like, “To ensure you get the best results using our product, we’ll throw in a concierge installation and integration service for free.
-We normally charge customers at least $1,500to perform this task.
+We normally charge customers at least $1,500 to perform this task.
 But we’re excited to work with you and want to see you succeed.”

 It makes the prospect feel valued and special.
 And they may feel inclined to take you up on your offer.
 It’s the principle of reciprocity at work (humans feel the need to return favors).